reidlum/reidlum.github.io/essays/designpatterns.md

 ---
 layout: essay
 type: essay
-title: "From Chaos to Order: Design Patterns in Action"
+title: "The Music of Design Patterns"
 # All dates must be YYYY-MM-DD format!
 date: 2023-04-27
 published: true